Course Descriptions

 CHEM-1103.
 Topics In General Chemistry

 An introduction to selected topics in modern chemistry for engineering: atomic and molecular structure, properties of matter and the periodic table, macroscopic chemical systems, stoichiometry, properties of the equilibrium state and applications to thermochemistry and electrochemistry.
 (Prerequisite: Grade 12“U” Chemistry or equivalent.)
-(3 lecture, 3 laboratory hours a week.)
+(3 lectures, 3 laboratory hours weekly.)

-The engineering design process: problem formulation, functional requirements and constraints, competitive evaluation and areas of improvement, conceptual design through ideation sketches, selection of design, communication of the design solution, prototype construction, testing, iteration, reporting.
-Includes group work to develop personal, teamwork, leadership, and task completion skills as part of the design process.
-(Prerequisite: Engineering students only) (4.5 hours weekly.)
+The engineering design process: problem formulation, functional requirements and constraints, competitive evaluation and areas of improvement, conceptual design through ideation sketches, selection of design, communication of the design solution, prototype construction, testing, iteration, and reporting, includes group work to develop personal, teamwork, leadership, and task completion skilled as part of the design process.
+(Open only to Engineering students.)
+(4.5 hours weekly.)

 MATH-1730.
 Integral Calculus